packagecontrol/st-package-reviewer-action/README.md

 # review-bot-action
 GitHub Action for reviewing package control channel changes

-## Example worflow
+## Example workflow

-Below is an example workflow for running this action:
+Below is an example workflow for running this action.
+It can be placed at `.github/workflows/on-pr.yaml` (file can have any name).

 ```yaml
 name: On PR